Liar Liar

 A 20 minute drama

-Synopsis: Thirty three year old Stephen is in a drama filled relationship with fifty year old Rachael.
+Synopsis: Thirty-three-year-old Stephen is in a drama-filled relationship with fifty-something Rachael.
 One of them is lying.

-Production History: World Premiere with And Toto Too Theatre Company, 2014
+Production History: World Premiere And Toto Too Theatre Company, 2014.
+Image: Susan Lyles and Dylan Rush; Photo courtesy of Brian Folkins

 Feng Shui Fever

-Synopsis: What happens when a book on Feng Shui gets into the desperate hands of Alice, when enduring a dark night of the soul?
+Synopsis: What happens when a book on Feng Shui gets into the desperate hands of Alice while enduring a dark-night of the soul?

 Six Women Playwright Festival, Colorado Springs, 2014